coder/docs/workspaces/editors.md

 jupyter.py ${args}
 ```

-The second, alternative way to run JupyterLab is with a dev URL and launching
+The second method to run JupyterLab is with a dev URL and launching
-JupyterLab with `supervisord` in the `configure` script.
+JupyterLab via `supervisord` in the `configure` script.
 The benefit of this
 approach is it is completely independent of Coder's IDE launching mechanism
 and relies only on a generic dev URL.

 ![JupyterLab as a dev URL](../assets/workspaces/jupyterlab-as-devurl.png)